DaveSailors/virtual-automations/terraform/deployAmiSpack/README.md

 Don't Proceed without a key pair.
 If you launch your instance without a key pair association, then you can't connect to it!

-	From the EC2 console, select Key Pairs under Network & Security click on Create Key Pair
+	- From the EC2 console, select Key Pairs under Network & Security
+	- click on Create Key Pair
-	name the key pair - the key name will be what you enter in the <b> key_name </b> field under the <b> resource "aws_instance" "Spack" </b> declaration download the private key to your desktop or where ever you want to access the instance from you may need to convert it from .pem to .ppk to use some ssh clients.
+	- name the key pair
+		- the key name will be what you enter in the <b> key_name </b> field under the <b> resource "aws_instance" "Spack" </b> declaration
+	- download the private key to your desktop or where ever you want to access the instance from.
+You will need it for the ssh client
+	- you may need to convert it from .pem to .ppk to use some ssh clients.
 See putty link for connecting with ssh

 ### how to access your instance on amazon